 In today’s fast-paced and demanding world, it is crucial to prioritize our overall well-being.
-Two aspects that play a significant role in our daily lives are mental health and emotional health.
+Mental and emotional health play significant roles in our daily lives.

 According to WHO (World Health Organization), 1 of every 7 teenagers go through mental disorders due to various reasons.
 It can happen due to genetics, environmental, or lifestyle factors.